Loving the UK's leaders

 Learning to communicate the gospel in beautifully transparent ways

-Download and enjoy this special souvenir gift resource looking back over all God taught us through having a permanent shop front window at our first home - 6 Church Street, Ilkley - as we prepare to move to our new base and all the chances ahead to practice and share the art of making love known.
+Download and enjoy this special souvenir gift resource looking back over all God taught us through having a permanent shop front window at our first base at 6 Church Street, Ilkley.
+This is a celebration of where we started learning the art of making love know.

 Sharing the little clay bird's story

 Our author, one of our artists and another creatively minded pray-er teamed up to bring to life the beautifully poignant story of The Little Clay Bird in our last story window at 6 Church Street, Ilkley.
 See more photos and enjoy the story yourself!
 Special thanks to Create Cafe for all their help too.